-- 2. Single/Two Family.
-Poultry is permitted as an accessory use only to single family and duplex residences. - 3.
+- CD.
+Accessory Animal Husbandry - Poultry.
+The following terms and conditions apply to Accessory Animal Husbandry - Poultry: - 1.
+Roosters.
+Roosters are permitted only in the Rural Zoning District.
+However, they are not permitted on lots in the Rural Zoning District smaller than 20,000 square feet that were/are created as part of a conservation subdivision. - 2.
+Single/Two Family.
+The keeping of poultry is permitted as an accessory use only to single family and duplex residences. - 3.
 Number of animals.
 A maximum of 12 animals may be maintained per lot.
 There is no limit on the number of animals in the Rural Zoning District, except on lots smaller than 20,000 square feet that were/are created as part of a conservation subdivision. - 4.
 Housing structure.
 An appropriate fully-enclosed structure for housing animals shall be provided in accordance with University of New Hampshire Cooperative Extension Housing and Space Guidelines.
 The structure shall be designed to prevent access from predators.
 Poultry shall be maintained in the structure from sunset to sunrise.

-[Reference - http://extension.unh.edu/resources/files/Resource000471\Rep493.pdf]
+[Reference - http://extension.unh.edu/resources/files/Resource000471_Rep493.pdf]

 - 5. Housing structure setbacks.
 The structure for housing animals shall meet all setbacks applicable to structures under this zoning ordinance.
 The structure shall be placed in the rear yard or side yard and may not be placed closer to any public street than the primary facade of the house facing that street (including for corner lots).
 However, in the Rural Zoning District the structure may be placed forward of the primary façade of the house provided it is set back at least 50 feet from the front (or side, for corner lots) property line. - 6.
 Manure.
 Manure, compost from manure, and odor from the animals shall be handled in accordance with best management practices as specified in Best Management Practices for Agriculture in New Hampshire, as revised.
 Manure must be removed from the structure and immediate area housing the animals and composted or disposed of in a timely manner. - 7.
 Feed.
 Feed shall be stored in fully enclosed and secured containers in order to prevent pests and predators. - 8.
 Yards.
-Animals shall be confined to the rear yard and side yard, and may not go closer to any public street than the primary façade of the house facing any public street.
+Animals shall be confined to the rear yard and side yard, and may not go closer to any public street than the primary façade of any house facing any public street (including for corner lots).
 However, in the Rural Zoning District animals may inhabit the area forward of the primary façade of the house provided they are kept at least 50 feet from the front (or side, for corner lots) property line.
-Animals shall be kept away from the street, maintained on the subject property, and kept under the control of the owner.
-However, animals may be allowed onto an adjacent property if the affected neighbor does not object.

-- 9. Fencing.
+Animals shall be maintained on the subject property and kept under the control of the owner. - 9.
+Fencing.
 Poultry owners may install a chicken wire fence or other appropriate barrier in the rear and side yards (as delineated above) on their property.
 In the Rural Zoning District the fencing or barrier may be placed forward of the primary façade of the house provided it is set back at least 50 feet from the front property line.
 Otherwise, there is no required setback for such fence or barrier.
 Any such fence or barrier shall not exceed 6 feet in height. - 10.
 Slaughtering.
 Any slaughtering of poultry on the subject property must be carried out in accordance with best management practices. - 11.
 Selling.
 Eggs may be sold on the premises provided the activity is conducted in accordance with the New Hampshire Department of Agriculture, Markets, and Food's Guidelines for Selling Shell Eggs and any signage conforms with the standards for residential accessory signs.
 The commercial sale of live poultry and poultry products other than eggs is prohibited.